 • A mid-year report, which will update Stanford on your senior year grades that might not be officially posted when you apply.

-These will also help Stanford contextualize your application.
+These items will also help Stanford contextualize your application.

-Then, you’ll need to submit the Common Application (or Coalition Application).
-When you apply to college, you’ll get to know this online interface well; it’ll be where you go to apply not only to Stanford, but to Yale, Brown, and Harvard, too!
+Next you’ll need to submit the Common Application (or Coalition Application).
+When you begin applying to college, you’ll get to know this online interface well; it’ll be where you go to apply not only to Stanford, but to Harvard University, Princeton, and Yale University, too!
 Much of the Common Application is standard demographic and educational information.
-You’ll also fill out an “activities” section, where you’ll detail all your extracurricular involvement.
+You’ll also fill out an activities section, where you’ll detail all your extracurricular involvement.
 The activities section of the Common App is a vital way that students can outline what they have accomplished outside of the classroom during high school.
 This is generally what distinguishes one applicant from the next after grades and scores are considered.

 On top of that information, the Common Application asks for a single personal essay that will be submitted to all your schools.
-This essay, of 650 words or less, is your chance to tell Stanford and the rest of your schools about an important moment or theme in your life.
-A strong Common App essay is key to a competitive application, so plan to revise it several times!
+This essay, of 650 words or less, is your opportunity to tell Stanford and the rest of your schools about an important moment or theme in your life.
+A strong Common App essay is key to a competitive application, so be ready to revise it several times!
 The Common App essay is your chance to better show Stanford who the person is behind the impressive grades and test scores.
 How can Stanford “see” who you are and what makes you unique?

-Lastly, in addition to the main essay, Stanford and many other schools require additional, school-specific essays.
+Lastly, in addition to the Common App essay, Stanford and many other schools require additional, school-specific essays.
 These essays are one of the most important components of your application.
 They allow you to show why Stanford is the right fit for you and give you the space to clearly communicate how you will contribute to Stanford’s community.
-These essays can change from year to year, but generally they ask about your interest in the school and/or more details about what you’ve already done.
-Last year, Stanford University asked eleven short-answer essay questions, which ranged in length from a few sentences to multiple pages.
+These essays can change from year to year, but generally they ask about your interest in the school and/or more details about what you’ve accomplished in high school.
+Last year, Stanford University asked various short-answer essay questions.
 Some of the topics were:

-Having a strong application strategy to get these essays drafted, revised, and done, as well as a coherent narrative to present in them, is essential for admission to selective schools like Stanford and similar, Ivy League institutions.
+Having a strong application strategy to get these essays drafted, revised, and done, as well as a coherent narrative to present in them, is essential for admission to selective schools like Stanford and other top-ranked colleges and universities.

 Finally, you’ll need to pay a $90 application fee to submit your application through these online interfaces.
 These fees can be waived by showing financial hardship.